gustavoberman/SWEotE-Discord-Dice-Roller/README.md

 13. upload custom emoji from emoji folder to the server.  https://support.discordapp.com/hc/en-us/articles/207619737-Adding-Emoji-Magic
 13. Your bot is now configured and ready to launch.

-#Running the bot
+# Running the bot

 To run the bot, Just execute the file "start.bat" on a windows or "start.command" on mac.

-#Updating the bot
+# pdating the bot

 To update the bot, Just execute the file "UPDATE.bat" on a windows or "UPDATE.command" on mac.
 Your config.js file will be backed up and restored automatically

-#Configuration File config.js
+# Configuration File config.js

   config.js has properties